Raw materials and waste

 Regular and careful maintenance of Favini’s facilities means that very little waste products are generated that cannot be fully disposed.
 However, this type of waste – which includes oils, absorbent materials (such as rags) and sludge, which is classified as “dangerous” – has been drastically reduced in recent years.

-In 2022, the amount of dangerous waste sent to landfill was cut by 72% compared to 2009, favouring circular recovery.
-The amount of dangerous waste over annual production was 56% lower.
-Furthermore, recovered waste over annual production went up by 18%.
+In 2023, the amount of hazardous waste sent to landfill was cut by 80% compared to 2009.
+Instead, the share of recovered waste over annual production has seen an encrease of 23%.

 Our commitment in the selection of raw materials and waste management is in line with the Sustainable Development Goals by United Nations.
 In particular, our approach in this area respects the principles: